7 Flash Sale Email Examples for Your Next Promo

 Make use of pre-designed email templates

-At Getsitecontrol, we understand that crafting a promo email from scratch – even a short one – can be challenging.
-That’s why we’ve designed over a dozen email templates you can use for your flash sale.
+At Getsitecontrol, we understand that crafting promo emails from scratch can be challenging.
+That’s why we’ve created a collection of email templates you can customize and launch in minutes.

 Once you register an account, you can access the gallery and customize any email to your needs.
 Just replace the images with your own, type your offer, adjust the rest of the details, and test the email by sending it to yourself or your colleagues.
 It’s that simple.